Guided Query Refinement: Multimodal Hybrid Retrieval with Test-Time Optimization: Methods

 \subsection{Guided Query Refinement}

 Representation-level information carries the richest potential for effective aggregation.
 Embedding-level projections that align representational spaces are used extensively in modern vision–language systems to combine visual and textual inputs \citep{radford2021clip, jia2021align, li2021albef, li2022blip}.
 At test time, however, operating directly on representations is hindered by heterogeneity: encoders may use a single vector or many vectors per document and query, and they operate within differing dimensionalities and scales.
-Thus, with strict latency and memory budgets and without access to supervision, aggregation at the this level is not trivial.\footnote{Concatenating single-vector embeddings is feasible, yet under dot-product scoring this reduces to an unnormalized sum of separate scores, and does not enable interaction between the spaces.}
+Thus, with strict latency and memory budgets and without access to supervision, aggregation at this level is not trivial.\footnote{Concatenating single-vector embeddings is feasible, yet under dot-product scoring this reduces to an unnormalized sum of separate scores, and does not enable interaction between the spaces.}

 Our goal in this work is to exploit the rich information in query and document representations while remaining architecture-agnostic, lightweight, and practical.
-To this end, we propose \emph{\textbf{G}uided \textbf{Q}uery \textbf{R}efinement} (\emph{\method{}}, Algorithm \ref{alg:modality_jsd}), a novel method for combining the outputs of two retrievers -- a primary retriever $m_1$ and a complementary retriever $m_2$. \method{} refines $m_1$'s query representation based on the signal of $m_2$'s scores.
-Our approach is inspired by query optimization methods that rely on pseudo-relevance feedback from a stronger cross-encoder at test time \citep{yu2021improvingqueryrepresentationsdense, sung-etal-2023-optimizing,10.1145/3726302.3730160}.
-Here, instead of relying on a heavy cross-encoder, we utilize feedback from a lightweight bi-encoder, whose performance can be on par or even weaker than the primary encoder.
+To this end, we propose \emph{\textbf{G}uided \textbf{Q}uery \textbf{R}efinement} (\emph{\method{}}), a novel method for combining the outputs of two retrievers -- a primary retriever $m_1$ and a complementary retriever $m_2$ (Algorithm \ref{alg:modality_jsd}, \autoref{fig:gqr_diag}). \method{} refines $m_1$'s query representation based on the signal of $m_2$'s scores.

 At inference time, given a user query \(q\), an index search is run with each retriever to obtain its top-\(K\) document list \(\pi_m(q)\).
 The union of these lists, $\mathcal{C}(q)=\bigcup_{m=1}^{M}\pi_m(q)$, serves as the candidate pool of documents.
 For each retriever $m_j \in \{m_1,m_2\}$, we define a distribution over \(\mathcal{C}(q)\) via a Softmax: